The Activities Centre Team is here to assist our Residents to find paid work (jobs) or educational (college) activity.

-Kitchen: Detainees help to prepare meals in the main Kitchen and learn key processes towards ensure health and safety is maintained.
+Kitchen: Residents help to prepare meals in the main Kitchen and learn key processes towards ensure health and safety is maintained.
 All members of the Kitchen staff are given the opportunity to work towards a qualification to demonstrate the skills they learn.

 Recycling Centre: The Verne has a commitment to the environment and the Recycling Team are responsible for salvaging items from the site, for re-use locally or for sending to the local recycling partnership, to help us achieve a reduction in our carbon footprint.

-Wing Assistants: Wing Assistants perform a very important role in keeping the Detainee Residential Units, both inside and outside, clean and tidy to the benefit of the entire community.
+Wing Assistants: Wing Assistants perform a very important role in keeping the Residential Units, both inside and outside, clean and tidy to the benefit of the entire community.
 Wing Assistants also assist in the serving of meals within each Residential Unit and also managing the residential Laundries.

-Wing Peer Support Workers: An important and entrusted role at The Verne; our Wing Peer Support workers are here to assist all Detainees by providing care, support and advice with any issues presented by their peer group.
+Wing Peer Support Workers: An important and entrusted role at The Verne; our Wing Peer Support workers are here to assist all Residents by providing care, support and advice with any issues presented by their peer group.

-Barbers: A Training Hairdresser imparts skills on Detainee to help them learn how to cut hair.
+Barbers: A Training Hairdresser imparts skills on Residents to help them learn how to cut hair.
 Once trained, they can test their skills out on their peer group, who book appointments in the Barber Shop.